A1exLemesios/node-server/README.md

 What this command does is it tells the computer to *run* `app.js` using Node.js.
 Node takes the file, interprets the contents (code) and then outputs something in your terminal to tell you if everything is allright.
 Most of the time we get errors when doing so because development ain't a walk in the park.
 But we work through them.

-**Nice stuff!**
+**Nice stuff!
+Your server should be up and running now.**

 If everything went OK you should be running a local server on port `8081`.

-- Your terminal should display this: *Running!
-Visit http://localhost:8081 in your browser.*
+- Your terminal should display this:

+ - "*Running!
+Visit http://localhost:8081 in your browser.*"

-- To test it visit <http://localhost:8081> on your favorite browser to check it out.
+- To test it in your browser:

+ - Visit <http://localhost:8081> on your favorite browser to check it out.

-- You should see a plain and ugly *"Welcome to the Homepage!"* being displayed.
+ - You should see a plain and ugly *"Welcome to the Homepage!"* message being displayed.

 - There are 2 more pages for you to check out:

- - The *About Us* page at <http://localhost:8081/about>
+ - The *About Us* page at <http://localhost:8081/about>.

- - The *Contact Us* page at <http://localhost:8081/contact>
+ - The *Contact Us* page at <http://localhost:8081/contact>.